pebblecode/pebblecode.github.io/_posts/2016-02-19-maths-and-motion.md

 ![first dot](/img/blog/maths-and-motion/nh-maths-04.jpg)

-So now we can wrap that code in a function instead, meaning we can create the same triangle wherever we want, as we parse it the centre point when we create it.
+So now we can wrap that code in a function instead, meaning we can create the same triangle wherever we want, as we pass it the centre point when we create it.

       function createTriangle(triangleCenter){
           var c = triangleCenter;